DEC System Module: Technical

-System Modules were powered from +10 and -15 volt supplies, with logic levels of 0 and -3 volts.
-Saturating transistors served as inverter-amplifiers while diodes were used for logic.
-The basic circuit design was similar to diode-transistor logic.
+System Modules are powered from +10 and -15 volt supplies, with logic levels of 0 and -3 volts.
+Saturating transistors serve as inverter-amplifiers while diodes are used for logic.
+The basic circuit design is similar to diode-transistor logic.
+When the output transistor turns on, the output is pulled up to ground.
+When the output transistor is off, the output is pulled down by a load resistor to -15V but held to -3 by a diode clamp.
+A stack of 4 forward-biased silicon diodes provides the reference voltage for this clamp.